-LeisureSK Ltd was established in September 2020 and took over the management of the Council's leisure facilities in January 2021.
+LeisureSK Ltd was established in September 2020 and took over the management of the Council's three leisure facilities in Grantham, Bourne and Stamford in January 2021.
 There is a leisure contract in place between the company and the Council which details the level of service to be provided and includes key performance indicators to measure and monitor performance.
 Under the terms of the contract, LeisureSK Ltd is responsible for the provision of a high quality, accessible leisure service across the district which is attractive to residents and visitors.

 The main aim of the arrangement is to facilitate the improvement of the health and wellbeing of the district through a range of outcomes, including increasing levels of physical activity across the district, attracting increasing numbers of users to the leisure facilities, providing a high standard of customer care, and identifying opportunities to engage with residents outside of traditional leisure activities.